History of computing hardware: Microprocessor computers

 Systems as complicated as computers require very high reliability.
 ENIAC remained on, in continuous operation from 1947 to 1955, for eight years before being shut down.
 Although a vacuum tube might fail, it would be replaced without bringing down the system.
 By the simple strategy of never shutting down ENIAC, the failures were dramatically reduced.
 The vacuum-tube SAGE air-defense computers became remarkably reliable – installed in pairs, one off-line, tubes likely to fail did so when the computer was intentionally run at reduced power to find them.
 Hot-pluggable hard disks, like the hot-pluggable vacuum tubes of yesteryear, continue the tradition of repair during continuous operation.
 Semiconductor memories routinely have no errors when they operate, although operating systems like Unix have employed memory tests on start-up to detect failing hardware.
 Today, the requirement of reliable performance is made even more stringent when server farms are the delivery platform.
 Google has managed this by using fault-tolerant software to recover from hardware failures, and is even working on the concept of replacing entire server farms on-the-fly, during a service event.

 In the 21st century, multi-core CPUs became commercially available.
 Content-addressable memory (CAM) has become inexpensive enough to be used in networking, and is frequently used for on-chip cache memory in modern microprocessors, although no computer system has yet implemented hardware CAMs for use in programming languages.
 Currently, CAMs (or associative arrays) in software are programming-language-specific.
 Semiconductor memory cell arrays are very regular structures, and manufacturers prove their processes on them; this allows price reductions on memory products.
 During the 1980s, CMOS logic gates developed into devices that could be made as fast as other circuit types; computer power consumption could therefore be decreased dramatically.
-Unlike the continuous current draw of a gate based on other logic types, a CMOS gate only draws significant current during the 'transition' between logic states, except for leakage.
+Unlike the continuous current draw of a gate based on other logic types, a CMOS gate only draws significant current, except for leakage, during the 'transition' between logic states.

-CMOS circuits have allowed computing to become a commodity which is now ubiquitous, embedded in many forms, from greeting cards and telephones to satellites.
+CMOS circuits have allowed computing to become a commercial product which is now ubiquitous, embedded in many forms, from greeting cards and telephones to satellites.
 The thermal design power which is dissipated during operation has become as essential as computing speed of operation.
-In 2006 servers consumed 1.5% of the total energy budget of the U.S. The energy consumption of computer data centers was expected to double to 3% of world consumption by 2011.
+In 2006 servers consumed 1.5% of the total U.S. electricity consumption.
+The energy consumption of computer data centers was expected to double to 3% of world consumption by 2011.
 The SoC (system on a chip) has compressed even more of the integrated circuitry into a single chip; SoCs are enabling phones and PCs to converge into single hand-held wireless mobile devices.